zlatko-ms/kafkatests/README.md

 ### Build a docker container

-I'm definetly not a fan of the maven docker plugins, that become really cumbersome at some point of time.
+I'm definetly not a fan of the maven docker plugins, as they are cumbesome and end up with a huge lost of time.

-So to build a docker container you can execute the following once you are logged on your docker repo :
+Hence I prefear to use docker comamnds directly in the CI/CD pipeline and avoid intermediary shells.

+Here is an extract of the commands used to build the container in the CI/CD pipeline :

 ```console